Internal quantum reference frames for finite Abelian groups: Finite Abelian groups: kinematics

 is the projection of $\rho$ into $\mathcal{A}_{\rm inv}$.
 Thus, if we take the perspective that only the invariant observables are physically meaningful, then the physically relevant content of any state is given by its projection into the invariant subalgebra.

-States on the physical subspace $\ch_{\rm phys}$ have a stronger symmetry property: not only are those states invariant under a change of description (since $\ca_{\rm phys}\subset\ca_{\rm inv}$), but also \emph{the quantum information that these states carry about other systems} is invariant under a change of description.
+Why should we be interested in the subspace $\ch_{\rm phys}$ of \emph{vectors} that are invariant under all $U$, as opposed to the set of all \emph{states} with that property, i.e.\ $\ca_{\rm inv}$?
+One possible motivation is that states on the physical subspace $\ch_{\rm phys}$ have a stronger symmetry property: not only are those states invariant under a change of description (since $\ca_{\rm phys}\subset\ca_{\rm inv}$), but also \emph{the quantum information that these states carry about other systems} is invariant under a change of description.
 To see this, consider some ancillary system $A$ with $\dim A\geq\dim S$ that purifies the state $\rho_S$ of the $\cg$-system $S$, i.e. $\rho_S={\rm Tr}_A |\Psi\rangle\langle\Psi|_{SA}$.
 As usual in quantum information theory, we regard $A$ as unavailable to the agent and leave it completely unspecified.
 After all, we want to preserve the quantum information held by $S$ about \emph{any} other quantum system $A$, which is why we will not make any further assumptions on $A$.
 In particular, $A$ may or may not carry any symmetries related to those of $S$.

 Then we obtain the following characterization: \begin{lemma} For all purifications $|\Psi\rangle_{SA}$ of every state $\rho_S\in\ca_{\rm phys}$, it holds

 Conversely, all mixed states $\rho_S$ with this property are elements of $\ca_{\rm phys}$. \end{lemma}